Sampling-Based Constrained Motion Planning with Products of Experts: Discussion

 \subsection{Limitations}

-The proposed method has some limitations.
-The application of TT-SVD may not be well-suited for higher-dimensional systems with fine discretization.
-TT-SVD assumes the existence of the full tensor before calculating the TT-cores.
-To address this challenge in our study, we adopted a two-step approach.
-Initially, a coarse discretization was employed, followed by refinement at the TT-core level using linear or alternative interpolation methods.
-An alternative strategy to tackle this challenge could involve adopting a multi-resolution discretization approach.
-For instance, the discretization may be coarse when the robot is distant from objects in the environment and fine when it approaches closer.

-In the context of higher-dimensional tasks, an alternative method called TT-cross \citep{savostyanov2011fast} could be employed instead of TT-SVD.
-TT-cross aims to learn the cores without constructing the entire tensor.
-However, for the tasks utilized in this paper, TT-SVD proved sufficient, and we opted for it due to its reliability compared to TT-cross.
-Future research may explore extensions using the TT-cross method.
-Another direction could involve combining TT models with other learning algorithms to effectively learn a low-dimensional space, where TT can be employed more efficiently.
+Despite its strengths, our approach has scalability limits: while we’ve demonstrated performance on moderately high-dimensional systems (which can be sufficient for a wide range of robotic tasks), it does not extend readily to very high dimensions (e.g., over 50).
+Several avenues could address this.
+First, a multi-resolution discretization scheme (e.g., using coarse grids when the robot is far from obstacles and finer grids when it nears them) can dramatically shrink the effective discretization size and enable higher-dimensional problems.
+Second, leveraging cumulative learning to inform the TT-cross algorithm may accelerate convergence and improve accuracy.
+Finally, integrating TT models with complementary learning techniques to discover compact latent representations could further reduce dimensionality and allow TT methods to operate more efficiently in even larger state spaces.

 Alternatively, recent advances in generative modeling techniques, such as diffusion-based models \citep{ho2020denoising} and energy-based models \citep{lecun2006tutorial}, present opportunities for further exploration.
-These approaches have demonstrated strong performance across various fields, particularly in robotics \citep{chi2024diffusionpolicy,florence2021implicit}.
-Recent studies \citep{gkanatsios2023energybased, yang2023diffusion, NEURIPS2020_49856ed4} have also shown their effectiveness within a PoE framework.
-Furthermore, these methods could be extended for use within the MPC framework discussed in this work, as our PoE-MPPI approach is independent of TT methods and can be adapted to incorporate these generative approaches.
+These methods could be extended for use within the MPC framework discussed in this work, as our PoE-MPPI approach is independent of TT methods and can be adapted to incorporate these generative approaches.
+In this work, we have already demonstrated the mutual benefits of combining our pipeline with DIAL-MPC (a data-free, diffusion-inspired sampler), and future work could similarly integrate other generative approaches to further improve sampling efficiency and constraint satisfaction.